What is a conversion form?

 There are many ways to organize and lay out your form, but if you’re optimizing for completion (and asking for more than a single item of information), a single column is your best bet.

 Western customers read from left to right.
-This means you should keep your form labels (the text that describes what you’re asking for) and the form fields (where your customers type their response) aligned left.
+This means you should keep your form labels (the text that describes what you’re asking for) and the form fields (where your customers type their responses) aligned left.

 This makes it easy for customers to scan the form.
 It also helps increase completion rates and decreases the number of errors.